alinasavin/card-game/README.md

 # Card Api Project

 Built an app that displays a deck of cards, one card at a time.
 When the page loads, send a request to https://deckofcardsapi.com/api/deck/new/shuffle to create a new deck.
 The Deck ID is then stored to make further requests to retreive each card image.
-The "Draw Now" button  allows the user to draw a new card.
+The "Draw Card" button  allows the user to draw a new card.

 When a user clicks the button,  another request is sent to the API, this time to https://deckofcardsapi.com/api/deck/${deck_id}/draw/. (make sure to use your actual deck ID).
 Using the data included in the response a new card image is displayed.